JacekBialek/PriceIndices/cran-comments.md

 ## Resubmission

+* Since the auto-check found additional issues for the *last* version released on CRAN, all these problems have been fixed as follows:

-* An example for 'data_preparing' function has been corrected (the missing column 'coicop' should be named 'coicop6' - it is ok now)
+* 1) An example for 'data_preparing' function has been corrected (the missing column 'coicop' should be named 'coicop6' - it is ok now)
-* All Polish signs from a column 'description' in the 'dataCOICOP' dataset have been removed.
+* 2) All Polish signs from a column 'description' in the 'dataCOICOP' dataset have been removed.

 ## Package update